Records to be kept

 • basis for the reimbursement of travel and subsistence expenses, for example, where a worker needs an overnight stay away from home.

-If you reimburse actual expenses, you must retain all receipts.
-You must keep all records for six years after the end of the tax year to which the records refer.
+If an employer reimburses actual expenses, they must retain all receipts.
+Employers must keep all records for six years after the end of the tax year to which the records refer.

-If you have any queries regarding the adequacy of the records you keep, please contact your Revenue Office for assistance.
+If an employer has any queries regarding the adequacy of the records they keep, they should contact their Revenue Office for assistance.